-"...a safety representative is entitled to time off with pay for carrying out their functions and for undergoing training... a safety representative should be paid as if they were at work, including special duty payments."
+"...a safety representative is entitled to time off with pay for carrying out their functions and for undergoing training... a health and safety representative should be paid as if they were at work, including special duty payments."

-The amount of time needed to do the job of a safety representative is described in Regulation 4 as 'as shall be necessary'.
-But it is often difficult to predict when you will be called on to act as a safety representative.
+The amount of time needed to do the job of a health and safety representative is described in Regulation 4 as 'as shall be necessary'.
+But it is often difficult to predict when you will be called on to act as a health and safety representative.
 For example, if an accident occurs, the time you need must be flexible.

-Much of your work as a safety representative will mean that you have to take time off work to attend meetings (safety committee meetings, for example).
+Much of your work as a health and safety representative will mean that you have to take time off work to attend meetings (health and safety committee meetings, for example).

 When this happens, you must give your manager sufficient notice to make arrangements to cover your work.
 You should also check with the lead steward to find out if there is a local agreement covering time off arrangements.
-If it is not possible to do your safety representative duties in your employer's time then you have the right to time off in lieu.
+If it's not possible to do your health and safety representative duties in your employer's time, then you have the right to time off in lieu.
 For example, this could affect a nurse on night duty who has to attend meetings during the day.